VTrans/vtp3-roadmap/esri-discuss.md

 - Promotions goal?
   - Agency rollout this week, get feedback, setup for the Legislature
   - "Leading the way with open data"
+  - It's much easier for us - to share, publish, own, sustain
+  - ODP allows us to establish how the data looks - make available vs field a custom request

 ###Berg
 - ODP images scrollbars - override ODP CSS in the config page